philips-labs/terraform-aws-github-runner/README.md

 }]
 ```

-The pool is NOT enabled by default can can be enabled by setting the at least one object to the pool config list.
-The [ephemeral example](./examples/ephemeral/README.md) contains a configuration options (commented out).
+The pool is NOT enabled by default and can be enabled by setting at least one object of the pool config list.
+The [ephemeral example](./examples/ephemeral/README.md) contains configuration options (commented out).

 ### Idle runners

-The module will scale down to zero runners by default, by specifying a `idle_config` config, idle runners can be kept active.
+The module will scale down to zero runners by default.
+By specifying a `idle_config` config, idle runners can be kept active.
 The scale down lambda checks if any of the cron expressions matches the current time with a margin of 5 seconds.
 When there is a match, the number of runners specified in the idle config will be kept active.
 In case multiple cron expressions matches, only the first one is taken into account.
 Below is an idle configuration for keeping runners active from 9 to 5 on working days.

 ```hcl
 idle_config = [{